 Start by looking closely at the size chart provided by the manufacturer.
 Depending on the brand, these are often reliable.

-- your girth (chest, waist, and hips)
+- Girth (chest, waist, and hips)

-- your inseam (crotch to floor)
+- Inseam (crotch to floor)

 If you’re shopping for a bootfoot wader, it is often best to choose one size bigger than your normal shoe size.

 However, be sure to get in touch with the manufacturer’s customer care, as they will guide you through the sizing process.